 Therefore my heart was glad, and my tongue rejoiced.
 Moreover my flesh will rest in hope,Acts 2:26(HCSB)

-What an incredible spectacle must have taken place on The Day of Pentecost, when believers were baptized into the body of Christ and filled with the Holy Spirit.
-What an amazing scene it must have been when Christ's followers began to proclaim the wonderful works of God in a multitude of languages - and Peter was empowered to deliver his great sermon, calling the people of Israel to faith in their promised Messiah, the Lord Jesus Christ.
+What an incredible spectacle must have taken place on the day of Pentecost, when believers were baptised into the Body of Christ and filled with the Holy Spirit.
+What an amazing scene it must have been when Christ's followers began to proclaim the wonderful works of God in a multitude of languages, and Peter was empowered to deliver his great sermon, calling the people of Israel to faith in their promised Messiah, the Lord Jesus Christ.

-Thank You Father for Jesus.
-My heart rejoices, and my tongue is filled with gladness for the sacrificial death and glorious resurrection of my Lord and Saviour.
-Thank You for the blessed hope we have in Him - to You be all praise and glory, world without end - AMEN.
+Thank You, Father, for Jesus.
+My heart rejoices, and my tongue is filled with gladness for the sacrificial death and glorious Resurrection of my Lord and Saviour.
+Thank You for the blessed hope I have in Him.
+To You be all praise and glory, world without end, AMEN.